codbex/codbex.github.io/_posts/2024-07-12-leave-request-bpm-app.md

         </pre>
     - save the form using `Save` button
     - generate the UI
       - right-click on `process-leave-request.form` -> `Generate`
       - choose template `AngularJS Generator from Form Model`
       - click on `OK` button
       - close file `process-leave-request.form` if it is opened
       - open `process-leave-request.form`
       - click on `Regenerate` button under `Designer` tab
       - the generated UI should be located in folder `leave-request/gen/process-leave-request/forms/process-leave-request`
+      - if you have issues with the form modeling, you can get the from code from [here](https://github.com/codbex/codbex-sample-bpm-leave-request/blob/b0cb728f37ec985e5ea34a9267f06e4d38fc557f/leave-request/process-leave-request.form)
     - now, we have to register the form in the BPM process
-        - open the generated UI page `leave-request/gen/process-leave-request/forms/process-leave-request/index.html`
+        - open the generated UI page `gen/process-leave-request/forms/process-leave-request/index.html`
         - copy the path `/services/web/leave-request/gen/process-leave-request/forms/process-leave-request/index.html` from the `Preview` tab
             <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-process-leave-request-preview.png" target="_blank">
             <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-process-leave-request-preview.png" alt="steps-process-leave-request-preview.png">
             </a>
         - open `leave-request-process.bpmn`
         - select task `Process request`
-        - set the copied path `/services/web/leave-request/gen/process-leave-request/forms/process-leave-request/index.html` for `Form key`
+        - set the copied path `/services/web/leave-request/gen/process-leave-request/forms/process-leave-request/index.html` to `Form key` configuration
           <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-process-form-key.png" target="_blank">
           <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-process-form-key.png" alt="steps-process-form-key.png">
           </a>